neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 where:

 - `<user>` is the database user.
-- `<password>` is the database user's password, which is provided to you when you create a Neon project.V
+- `<password>` is the database user's password, which is provided to you when you create a Neon project.
 - `<project_id>` is the Neon project ID.
 - `<port>` is the Neon port number.
 The default port number is `5432`.
-- `<database>` is the name of the database. `main` is the default database created with each Neon project.
+- `<dbname>` is the name of the database. `main` is the default database created with each Neon project.

 You can obtain a Neon connection string from the Neon Console project **Dashboard**, under **Connection Details**.
-The connection string must include the password for your project, which was provided to you when you created the project.
+The connection string must include your project password, which was provided when you created the project.
 If you have misplaced your password, you can reset it or create a new user.
 Users and passwords are managed on the **Settings** tab in the Neon Console.

-A fully articulated `pg_dump` command from importing a database from PostgreSQL to Neon appears similar to the following:
+The command for importing a database from PostgreSQL to Neon appears similar to the following:

 ```bash
 pg_dump postgres://mypguser:a1B2c3D4e5F6@<hostname>:5432/mydb | psql postgres://myneonuser:a1B2c3D4e5F6@lively-voice-123456.cloud.neon.tech:5432/main
 ```

-A fully articulated `pg_dump` command from importing a database from one Neon project to another uses a Neon connection string with `pg_dump` and `psql`, as shown:
+The command for importing a database from one Neon project to another uses two Neon connection strings:

 ```bash
 pg_dump postgres://myneonuser:a1B2c3D4e5F6@lively-voice-123456.cloud.neon.tech:5432/main | psql postgres://myneonuser:a1B2c3D4e5F6@floral-king-123456.cloud.neon.tech:5432/main
 ```

-If there are multiple databases that you want to import, you must import each database separately.
-For example, if you have a database named `mydb1` and a database named `mydb2`, you must run a `pg_dump` command for each database.
+If you have multiple databases to import, each database must be imported separately.

 ## Data import notes